piet-de-leeuw/C-Sharp-Projects/README.md

 ## Basic_C#_Programs
 In the Basic_C#_Project folder you find some simple console apps I made:
-(The files named program.cs are the actual code I wrote, the other code is aoutomaticly added by Visual Studio.)
+(The files named program.cs are the actual code I wrote, the other code is aoutomaticly added by Visual Studio.

+### OperatorOverload
+In this project I use opreator overloads to make it eassy to compare employees by id whit the == opperator.

+### LambdaExpresions
+In this exercice I use Lamba expresions to Query a list.

+### Interface_IQuittable
+this project Implements and uses an interface.
+I also use polimorphism to morph a class into a Interface it inherits from.

 ### Generic_Class
 Implemented an app that parses user input to a enum DayOfTheWeek

+### ParseEnums
+In this project I use convertion to parse user input to an enum.

 ### ExceptionHandeling
 In this project I use try and catchblocks to Handle exeption.